SirProgram/AWSPersonalProject/README.md

 `maven install`

-This will build the classes, run the tests and build a war file under `target/personal-webapp.war`
+This will build the classes, run the tests and build a jar file under `target/personal-webapp.jar`